PLPAfrica/Computer-Essientials-Assignment/README.md

 # Computer-Essientials-Assignment.
-This is a holyday assignment that will help you structure your projects better.
+This is a holiday assignment that will help you structure your projects better.
-Project Management Assignment
+ # Project Management Assignment
+## Project Title:
-Project Title: Web Development and User Authentication System Project Overview:
+Web Development and User Authentication System
+## Project Overview:
 The project allows students to choose between two options:

-Creating a personal portfolio website using HTML and CSS.
+# Creating a personal portfolio website using HTML and CSS.
 Designing and implementing a signup/login system with data storage on XAMPP using PHP.
-Project Phases:
+##Project Phases:
-Initiation Phase:
+#Initiation Phase:

-Students choose their preferred project (portfolio website or signup/login system).
+#Students choose their preferred project (portfolio website or signup/login system).
 Define project objectives and scope based on the chosen project.
 Identify stakeholders and target audience for the chosen project.
 Create a project charter outlining the purpose, deliverables, and success criteria specific to the chosen project.